DIY Microwavable Heat Packs

 Assembly

-If you sew you can easily make permanent heat packs by folding a piece of fabric in half with the right sides together.
+If you sew, you can easily make permanent heat packs by folding a piece of fabric in half with the right sides together.
 Stitch along two of the three open sides to make a pocket.
 Fold the fabric right-side out and fill about 3/4 full with your choice of filler.
 Stitch the remaining side closed, backstitching to secure the seam.

 But the easiest way to make a heat pack is to take a (non-holy) clean sock and fill it 2/3 to 3/4 full with your choice of filler.
-You don’t want to pack it too tightly, allow some room for the filling to move around, so you can form it easily to the area to be treated.
+You don’t want to pack it too tightly; allow some room for the filling to move around, so you can form it easily to the area to be treated.

-If you use a long sock you can just tie the end in a knot.
+If you use a long sock, you can just tie the end in a knot.
 Otherwise, you can use a piece of cotton string, yarn, or ribbon to tie the open end of the sock closed.
 If you sew, you can sew the sock shut.

 Heating

-When heating a new hot pack, heat it up in 30-second intervals, testing after each interval, until you learn how long it takes to heat up your pack without overheating it.
-Most packs take 1-3 minutes depending on the filler and your microwave.
+When heating a new hot pack, heat it up in 30-second intervals, testing after each interval, until you learn how long it takes to heat your pack without overheating it.
+Most packs take 1-3 minutes, depending on the filler and your microwave.
 Corn heats up much faster than rice!
 To prevent burns, always test the heat pack on the inside of your arm before applying it to other parts of your body.
 It should feel warm, but not overly hot.

 Cold pack